 About The Bromsgrove

-- - First Prize – £6,000 generously donated by the Helen Rachael Mackaness Trust, with an opportunity to perform a Concerto with the prestigious Orchestra of the Swan; plus recital opportunities to play at the famous Three Choirs Festival, at the celebrated Bromsgrove Concerts and at the new and prominent Birmingham Conservatoire.
+- First Prize – £5,000 generously donated by the Helen Rachael Mackaness Trust.
+We will also work with the winner to help you obtain concerto opportunities with the prestigious Orchestra of the Swan, the famous Three Choirs Festival, and at the prominent Royal Birmingham Conservatoire.

 - Two other Finalists’ Prizes of £2,000 each.

 - The Adjudicators also have discretion to award a Highly Commended Prize when appropriate to a semi-finalist who is not selected for the Finalists’ Concert.